yorek/azure-script/README.md

 But if you're curious here's something I have in mind:

+- Support syntax highlighting Visual Studio Code (done: https://github.com/yorek/azure-script-vscode)
-- Support syntax highlighting and code completion in VS Code
+- Support for and code completion in Visual Studio Code
 - Build a graph of dependencies and the run as many AZ CLI commands in parallel as possibile
 - Define a clever way to deal with erros like:
 	- automatic retry